 11. Review your student health insurance options and requirements.

 Students receiving a Graduate Research Assistantship (GRA) and International Students are required to carry health insurance.
-For more information on this requirement please review the mandatory health insurance plan provided by the University System of Georgia.
-A voluntary plan is also made available for students not covered under the mandatory plan.
+Review the University System of Georgia’s mandatory health insurance plan for more details.
+A voluntary plan is also available for students not covered under the mandatory plan.